aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/load-onenote-2007/_index.md

 title: How to Load OneNote 2007 Document - Java
 linktitle: Load OneNote 2007 Document - Java
 second_title: Aspose.Note Java API
 description: Learn how to load OneNote 2007 documents in Java using Aspose.Note.
-This step‑by‑step guide shows you **how to load onenote** files programmatically and handle unsupported formats.
+This step‑by‑step guide shows you **how to load onenote** files programmatically, how to **extract pages from onenote**, and handle unsupported formats.
 weight: 26
 url: /java/onenote-document-loading/load-onenote-2007/
-date: 2025-12-05
+date: 2026-02-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}